-The outboard motor trim angle changes approximately 4 degrees when the trim rod position is changed by 1 notch.
+The outboard motor trim angle changes approximately 4 degrees when the trim rod position is changed by 1 hole.

-- (5) Tilt the outboard motor down. - (6) Make test runs with the outboard motor set at different trim angles to find the position that works best for your boat and operating conditions.
+(4) Make test runs with the outboard motor set at different trim angles to find the position that works best for your boat and operating conditions.